SyahrulNazri/sd-training/Readme.md

 *Figure Below shows the slack PMOS and slack NMOS .Slack PMOS is always bad, and it requires a wide cell to improve.*
 ![image](https://user-images.githubusercontent.com/118953939/206068346-116714cd-193b-4c75-8ab0-29f155626143.png)

 *The diagram below compares the hierarchy to the flat.
-We only see the net netlist in flat, and the modules for 1 and 2 are not visible.
+We only see the net netlist in flat, and the modules for 1 and 2 are not visible.*
 ![image](https://user-images.githubusercontent.com/118953939/206075155-e587e8d2-2df2-4624-9372-17474f01b4c8.png)
-*The diagram below also shows the nmultiple modules netlist.The output of U! will be inoout to the U2 and with another input coming from C.
+*The diagram below also shows the multiple modules netlist.The output of U! will be input to the U2 and with another input coming from C.*
 ![image](https://user-images.githubusercontent.com/118953939/206075469-12b7e8dd-4977-41d3-8d4d-1404dce8d7b4.png)

 * **Excuting the Sub module 1 & 2**

 i) yosys

 ii) read_liberty -lib ../my_lib/lib/sky130_fd_sc_hd__tt_025C_1v80.lib